Twisted bilayer graphene from first-principles: structural and electronic properties: First-principles calculations

 For comparison, similar relaxation and band structure calculations were carried out for a twist angle of 2.45$^\circ$ using {\sc vasp} with an energy cutoff of 400 eV.
 Van der Waals (vdW) corrections using geometry-dependent dispersion coefficients were included based on the zero-damping DFT-D3 method \cite{grimme2010consistent}.
 Using a single $\kv$-point ($\G$), the ionic positions were relaxed until the magnitude of all forces was less than 10 meV/Å. The ground-state energies and band structures were computed from the relaxed positions using a $\G$-centered $3\times 3$ $\kv$-point grid which has five $\kv$-points in the irreducible Brillouin zone, including the high-symmetry point K.

 Fig.~\ref{fig:vasp-siesta} shows a comparison of the atomic structure and forces obtained from {\sc siesta} and {\sc vasp} calculations for $\th = 2.45^{\circ}$.
 The differences in the in-plane and out-of-plane relaxed coordinates are shown in Figs.~\ref{fig:vasp-siesta} (a) and (b), respectively.
 The differences are very small, less than $10^{-4}$ Å for the in-plane coordinates.
 Interestingly the differences in relaxed coordinates have some subtle structure.
 The reason for this is likely that the two codes treat the interlayer interactions slightly differently, leading to slightly different estimations of the in-plane lattice relaxation and out-of-plane corrugation.
 Figs.~\ref{fig:vasp-siesta} (c) and (d) respectively show the in-plane ($F_\parallel$) and out-of-plane ($F_\perp$) forces at atomic positions projected onto the unit cell diagonal. {\sc vasp} was used to calculate the forces for two different relaxed bilayers, both with the same commensurate twist angle of $\theta=2.45^\circ$.
 The first structure was relaxed using {\sc vasp} until the magnitude of the forces on all atoms were below 10 meV/$\AA$.
 The parallel and perpendicular components of the forces for that structure, plotted in green and purple for the two layers, naturally fall between the black lines that indicate the force tolerance.
 The second structure was relaxed to the same force tolerance using {\sc siesta} before the residual forces were calculated in a final pass using {\sc vasp}.
 Not surprisingly, the residual forces for this second structure, plotted in red and blue, are slightly larger from the perspective of the {\sc vasp} code.
 In particular, the biggest difference is in the equilibrium layer separation, as evidenced by the larger forces trying to separate the layers of the {\sc siesta}-relaxed structure.
 The differences in the out-of-plane structure reflect the challenge of handling the weak interlayer van der Waals forces with DFT.
+These results illustrate that the atomic relaxation of tBLG obtained from \textsc{siesta} using an optimized local orbital basis set are very similar to those obtained using highly converged plane wave calculations.